RussellSnyder/brandwatch-tagclouds/README.md

 `git clone https://github.com/RussellSnyder/brandwatch-tagclouds`

-Otherwise you can paste this link into your browser to download:
+Otherwise you can click this link or paste it into your browser to download:

 https://github.com/RussellSnyder/brandwatch-tagclouds/archive/master.zip

-or you can click the "Download ZIP" button on the top right side of https://github.com/RussellSnyder/brandwatch-tagclouds
+Finally, you can also click the "Download ZIP" button on the top right side of https://github.com/RussellSnyder/brandwatch-tagclouds to download the needed files to run locally.

 #### Navigating Files And Running